ppy/osu-wiki/news/2021-09-02-pp-sr-survey-results.md

 We're also choosing to avoid analyzing the results too extensively, as the survey is intended to be a reference point going forward for both the developers and the community at large over anything else.

-Thank you to everyone who participated, and we'll be taking your feedback on board to help us determine the way forward.
+Thank you to everyone who participated.
+You can be assured that the team (and contributors helping with SR and PP updates) will be taking your feedback on board to help determine the way forward.

 —osu!team